 For Submersion

-Before settler colonization, LA State Historic Park was the floodplain of Paayme Paxaayt, the Los Angeles River, that supported Tongva people and wildlife.
-For Submersion recalls the LA River’s importance by honoring its history as an ancestral pathway.
-The mediums used to create For Submersion highlight Rosalena’s attention to Los Angeles river’s evolution over time, honoring practices used in the past and present, she merges craft making and digital arts as a way to interpret and re-envision land.
+Before settler colonization, Los Angeles State Historic Park was the floodplain of Paayme Paxaayt, the Los Angeles River, that supported Tongva people and wildlife.
+For Submersion recalls the Los Angeles River’s importance by honoring its history as an ancestral pathway.
+The mediums used to create For Submersion highlight Rosalena’s attention to the river’s evolution over time.
+In honoring practices used in the past and present, she merges craft and digital arts as a way to interpret and reenvision land.

 Use the map above to guide you in your visit to For Submersion.